fwinkelbauer/Bumpy/README.md

 UnitTestProject1\Properties\AssemblyInfo.cs (AssemblyFileVersion): 1.0.0.0 -> 1.0.0.1
 ```

-Check out the documentation below to learn more about Bumpy's commands and how you can change the `.bumpyconfig` according to your needs.
+Check out the documentation below to learn more about Bumpy's commands and how you can configure Bumpy according to your needs.

 ## Usage & Examples